Ali Abbasi (director)

-Ali Abbasi (علی عباسی, born 1981) is an Iranian-Danish filmmaker.
+Ali Abbasi (علی عباسی, born 1981) is an Iranian-Swedish-Danish filmmaker.
 He is known for his films Shelley (2016), Border (2018), Holy Spider (2022), and The Apprentice (2024).
 Abbasi also directed the last two episodes of the first season of the series The Last of Us.
 He has received various accolades, including an Un Certain Regard award, four Robert Awards, and a German Film Award, in addition to nominations for seven European Film Awards, a Goya Award, and two Guldbagge Awards.
 His films have also been nominated for multiple Academy Awards.

-Early and personal life
+Early life

 Abbasi attended Tehran Polytechnic until 2002, when he emigrated to Sweden to study architecture at the KTH Royal Institute of Technology in Stockholm.
 After earning his bachelor of arts in 2007, he enrolled at the National Film School of Denmark, earning a degree in 2011 with the short film M for Markus.